Nepal has returned to normal after the recent protests. Book your trek with confidence.

 The Poon Hill Viewpoint is an hour’s hike from Ghorepani.
 It is famous for its breathtaking sunrise view.
 So, we will wake up before dawn and hike up to Poon Hill.
 The trail goes through a rhododendron forest, and you must also climb up on stone-paved staircases.
 You will witness one of the most beautiful sunrises from Poon Hil.
 The sun rising from the east colors the snow-covered peaks in its golden rays.
 You can see over 20 towering mountains from here.

 You will have time to bask in the glorious sunrise view and take photographs.
-Then, we will descend back to Ghorepani and then Birethanti.
-From Birethanti, we will take a bus to Pokhara via Nayapul.
-We will stay overnight at Pokhara, and you will have ample time to stroll around the city leisurely.
+Then, we will descend back to Ghorepani and then to Banthati.
+From Banthati, we will take a bus to Pokhara via Nayapul.
+You will stay overnight in Pokhara, and you will have ample time to stroll around the city leisurely.

 Trek Time: